greg-raven/Uncommon-Sense/_posts/2014-05-05-culture-in-a-tailspin.md

 ---
-title: 'Culture in a tailspin'
+title: "Culture in a tailspin"
 layout: post
 categories:
 - culture